junnlii/MadMatrix/README.md

 # MadMatrix
-Polyhedral method to calculate electrostastic Madelung energy for any lattice the executable can be run in Windows
+Polyhedral method to calculate electrostastic Madelung energy for any lattice, the executable can be run in Windows